 If you are looking to move to Australia, either permanently or temporarily, having a job lined up is a great way to get to Australia faster and speed up your visa application process.
-To search for Clinical Haematologist Jobs in Australia for foreigners use our job search function which searches tens of thousands of jobs currently available across Australia.
+To search for clinical haematologist Jobs in Australia for foreigners use our job search function which searches tens of thousands of jobs currently available across Australia.

-To work as a Clinical Haematologist in Australia as a foreigner you will need a visa.
-The visa options available include the 189, 190 or 491 visa, a working holiday visa or be able to work under another type of visa such as spouse visa or international student visa.
+To work as a clinical haematologist in Australia as a foreigner you will need a visa.
+The visa options available include the 189, 190 or 491 visa, a working holiday visa or be able to work under another type of visa such as a spouse visa or international student visa.
 To work in a specific qualified field you will also need a skills assessment certificate to ensure you have the equivalent training and qualifications in your field to work in Australia.
 To find out more about the visa process take our Free Visa Assessment here.

 Please note you can not work in Australia on a tourist visa.